Binlogo-Edu/CS-110/lecture-notes/src/lecture_1.md

   - Introduction to multiprocessing, fork, waitpid, execvp, process ids, interprocess communication, context switches, user versus kernel mode, system calls and how their calling convention differs from those of normal functions
   - Protected address spaces, virtual memory, virtual to physical address mapping, scheduling Concurrency versus parallelism, multiple cores versus multiple processors, concurrency issues with multiprocessing, signal masks

+### Pros and cons of file descriptors over FILE pointers and C++ iostreams

+- The fd abstraction provides direct, low lovel access to stream of data without the fuss of data structures or objects.
+It certainly can't be slower.
+- FILE pointers and C++ iostreams work well when you know you're interacting with standard output, standard input, and local files.
+  - They are less useful when the stream of bytes is associated with a network connection.
+  - FILE pointers and C++ iostreams assume they can rewind and move the file pointer back and forth freely, but that's not the case with file descriptors associated with network connections.
+- File descriptors, however, work with read and write and little else used in this course.
+- C FILE pointers and C++ streams, on the other hand, provide automatic buffering and more elaborate formatting options.